 AMCII Inaugural Workshop

 On May 19, 2018, the Center hosted the inaugural workshop at the Waugh Auditorium at the Mayo Hospital in Phoenix.
-The opening remarks were delivered by Cheryl Conrad (ASU, OKED), Lyman Schliep and Diane Jelinek (Mayo Clinic Research), Amy Hara (Mayo Clinic, Chair of the Dept. of Radiology), Junseok Chae (ASU, Associate Dean for Research, Ira Fulton Schools of Engineering), and Teresa Wu (CIDSE, ASU).
+The opening remarks were delivered by Cheryl Conrad (ASU, OKED), Lyman Schliep and Diane Jelinek (Mayo Clinic Research), Amy Hara (Mayo Clinic, Chair of the Dept. of Radiology), Junseok Chae (ASU, Associate Dean for Research, Ira Fulton Schools of Engineering), and Teresa Wu (SCAI, ASU).

 The workshop was attended by 29 researchers including Center members and collaborators.
 Following the opening remarks, 15 participants presented short lightning talks including introduction and research interests.

-In addition to the brainstorming, several members step to the front to reiterate their strong support of the goals of the center, as well as support of mechanisms such as curriculum development, academic program innovation, cross-functional faculty roles, and funding for instruction and curriculum development.
+In addition to the brainstorming, several members step to the front to reiterate their strong support of the goals of the center, as well as the support of mechanisms such as curriculum development, academic program innovation, cross-functional faculty roles, and funding for instruction and curriculum development.

 The closing statements were delivered by the two co-directors of the Center: Dr. Rahmi Oklu and Prof. Teresa Wu.